 Malcom had problems settling in this stormy era, as he admitted later: “Last year I was still adapting and I think I can do better this time.
 This year you are going to see the real Malcom!” – and the fans truly did.

 With his versatility he fascinated the Girondins supporters and brought his opponents to despair.
 The Brazilian winger attacks from every direction and angle on the pitch and is dangerous from the centre as well as from the wings.

 But he’s not like many other wingers from South America – Malcom has a lot of vision and loves passing.
-Despite being in full speed he spot and executes delightful through balls to his colleagues and positions himself perfectly after doing so.
+Despite being in full speed he spots and executes delightful through balls to his colleagues and positions himself perfectly after doing so.

-Even in high pressure situation the young Brazilian keeps his calm and is very quick in decision making.
+Even in high pressure situations the young Brazilian keeps his calm and is very quick in decision making.
 Last season he was the best dribbler of his club with completing 80% of his dribbles.

 Despite this impressive statistic he will have to learn at Barcelona to make smarter moves, because although he completes a high number of his dribbles, he still makes far too many of his dribbles into the wrong areas.

 In Catalunya he will have to adapt to Barca’s style of play and can only contribute and help the team by making smarter decisions.

 But while lacking this, he’s even more impressive in gaining possession – an ability, that could help him a lot at his new club.
 Barca is defending very high and tries to attack the opponent very early.
 Malcom has proven himself very often in France as one of the first players in Bordeaux’s line up to put the opponent under pressure.